-The management incentive award opportunities of Mr. Verrecchia and Mr. Goldner were determined pursuant to the Company's 2004 Senior Management Annual Performance Plan (the "Annual Performance Plan").
-The Annual Performance Plan has been approved by the Company's shareholders and is intended to allow for the deduction by the Company of the bonuses paid to Mr. Verrecchia and Mr. Goldner.
-The Committee established maximum awards which could be payable to Mr. Verrecchia and Mr. Goldner under the Annual Performance Plan in the first quarter of the year and funding of the actual incentive payouts, following the end of the year, under the Annual Performance Plan, was based solely on the achievement of the objective financial metrics established by the Committee as part of these awards.
+The Annual Performance Plan has been approved by the Company's shareholders and is intended to allow for the deduction by the Company of the bonuses paid to "covered employees" as defined in Code Section 162(m).
 The Committee is not able to increase the award payouts under the Annual Performance Plan to reflect discretionary factors or individual performance.
-The Committee may only exercise negative discretion to reduce awards, to as low as 0%, that would otherwise be payable to Mr. Verrecchia or Mr. Goldner under the terms of the Annual Performance Plan.
-To the extent that the Committee determined it was appropriate to reward Mr. Verrecchia or Mr. Goldner for achievement of subjective goals or individual performance, the Committee would need to award discretionary bonuses outside of the Annual Performance Plan.
-Neither Mr. Verrecchia nor Mr. Goldner received a discretionary bonus award for fiscal 2006.
-By using only objective financial metrics to measure performance, not allowing for discretion to increase awards, and obtaining shareholder approval of the plan, incentive award opportunities under the Annual Performance Plan can constitute compensation for which the Company can take a tax deduction, even if such compensation exceeds the limits set forth in Section 162(m) of the Internal Revenue Code.
+The Committee may only exercise negative discretion to reduce awards, to as low as 0%, that would otherwise be payable to participants under the terms of the Annual Performance Plan.
+To the extent that the Committee determined it was appropriate to reward Mr. Goldner, Mr. Verrecchia or Mr. Hargreaves for achievement of subjective goals or individual performance, the Committee would need to award discretionary bonuses outside of the Annual Performance Plan.
+Neither Mr. Goldner, Mr. Verrecchia nor Mr. Hargreaves received a discretionary bonus award for fiscal 2008.

-With respect to executive officers other than Mr. Verrecchia and Mr. Goldner, management incentive award opportunities in fiscal 2006 were determined pursuant to the Company's 2006 Management Incentive Plan (MIP), which is not a shareholder approved plan.
-However, the same corporate performance criteria and targets that were used under the Annual Performance Plan were used under the MIP for fiscal 2006.
-The primary difference is that the Company is able to adjust actual award payouts, either up or down, to executives under the MIP based upon individual performance.
-Bonuses earned under the MIP are subject to adjustment downward to as low as 0% and upward by a factor of up to an additional 50%, based on individual performance against specified individual management objectives under the MIP.
+The MIP is not a shareholder approved plan.
+The primary difference in administering the MIP, as compared to the Annual Performance Plan, is that under the MIP the Company is able to adjust actual award payouts, either up or down, based upon individual performance.
+Bonuses earned under the MIP are subject to adjustment downward to as low as 0% and upward by a factor of up to an additional 50% (25% in the case of officers at the level of Mr. Nagler, Mr. Billing and Mr. Frascotti), based on individual performance against specified individual management objectives under the MIP.

 In all cases, the bonuses for performance under the Annual Performance Plan and the MIP for executive officers were reviewed and approved by the Committee.
-The bonus for the Company's Chief Executive Officer was also reviewed and approved by the full Board.
+The bonuses for the Company's Chief Executive Officer and Chief Operating Officer were also reviewed and approved by the full Board.